Anthony O'Connell

 Anthony J. O'Connell (May 10, 1938 – May 4, 2012) was an Irish-born prelate of the Roman Catholic church.
-He served as the first of the Diocese of Knoxville in Tennessee from 1988 to 1998.
+He served as the first bishop of the Diocese of Knoxville in Tennessee from 1988 to 1998.
 He later served as the third bishop of the Diocese of Palm Beach in Florida from 1999 to 2002.

 O'Connell resigned as bishop of Palm Beach in 2002 after admitting to the sexual abuse of minors years earlier.

 Biography

 Early life

-O'Connell was born in Lisheen, County Clare, Ireland and studied at Mount St Joseph College in Cork and at Mungret College in Limerick.
+O'Connell was born on May 10, 1938, in Lisheen, County Clare, Ireland.
+He studied at Mount St Joseph in Cork and at Mungret College in Limerick.
 He emigrated to the U.S. at age 20 and entered Kenrick Seminary in St. Louis, Missouri.

 Priesthood

-On March 30, 1963, O'Connell was ordained a priest of the Diocese of Jefferson City, Missouri.
-Following his ordination, he was assigned as Director of Students at St. Thomas Aquinas Preparatory Seminary in Hannibal, Missouri.
-He was named Spiritual Director in 1968 and was appointed Rector in 1970.
+On March 30, 1963, O'Connell was ordained a priest at St. Peter Cathedral in Jefferson City, Missouri, by Bishop Joseph Mary Marling for the Diocese of Jefferson City.
+Following his ordination, O'Connell was assigned as director of students at St. Thomas Aquinas Preparatory Seminary in Hannibal, Missouri.
+He was named spiritual director in 1968 and was appointed rector in 1970.